doomedramen/fuji/SPEC.md

 ## Overview

-Fuji is a sophisticated daemon-based network file system mount manager designed for Linux and macOS systems.
+Fuji is a sophisticated daemon-based network file system mount manager designed for Linux systems.
 It provides persistent, secure, and clustered management of network file system mounts with support for NFS, SMB/CIFS, and SSHFS protocols.
 The project is implemented in Rust with a focus on security, reliability, and enterprise-grade features.

 ## Architecture